aldur/aldur.github.io/_posts/2026-02-01-fiber-drops.md

 I mentioned that this router is a bit _weird_, didn't I? `ssh` provides `root` access, but only if you know which process to launch.
-You can read the configuration, but the export is encrypted.
-After a bit more digging, I found out where the configuration is decrypted:
+You can read the configuration through SSH, but then the export is encrypted.
+After a bit more digging, I figured out where the decryption happens in the firmware:

 ```bash
 /usr/bin/ccc_preload.sh: openssl aes-256-cbc -md MD5 -k $2 -d \